microsoft/TypeScript-Handbook/pages/tutorials/React.md

 ## Making a container

 When writing with Redux, we will often write components as well as containers.
+Components are often data-agnostic, and work mostly at a presentational level.
 *Containers* typically wrap components and feed them any data that is necessary to display and modify state.
+You can read more about this concept on [Dan Abramov's article *Presentational and Container Components*](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

-First let's update `src/components/Hello.tsx` so that it will have a means of modifying state.
+First let's update `src/components/Hello.tsx` so that it can modify state.
 We'll add two optional callback properties to `Props` named `onIncrement` and `onDecrement`:

 ```ts